> THE SAILFISH CAPITAL

 Longer trips possible.

-INCLUDED: Six days of fishing (three anglers per boat), seven nights in bungalows (double occupancy), all meals, transfers from Kuala Lumpur to Rompin and return.
+INCLUDED: Six days of fishing (four anglers per boat), first night in a 4* hotel in Kuala Lumpur including breakfast, seven nights in bungalows (double occupancy), all meals, drinks on the boat (water + softdrinks), transfers from Kuala Lumpur to Rompin and return.

-NOT INCLUDED: International flights to Kuala Lumpur, hotel in Kuala Lumpur, alcoholic beverages, gratuities (approx. €40 per angler).
+NOT INCLUDED: International flights to Kuala Lumpur, alcoholic beverages, gratuities (approx. €40 per angler).

 The run to the fishing grounds is usually somewhere between 20 and 60 minutes; then you reach the feeding areas where millions of baitfish congregate – and the sailfish, along with other predatory species, follow the bait.
 The bait is often so concentrated that the same goes for the sailfish.
 We don’t need to cover great distances in order to find fish; we are already on them so it’s much more fun free drifting than trolling for hours.